 What is an iSchool?

-iSchools are particularly interested in the design and preservation of information spaces, with a core commitment to universal access and user-centered organization of information.
-Information spaces can be virtual, such as online communities, social networking, the World Wide Web, and databases, or physical, such as libraries, museums, and archives.
+iSchools study how people access and use information, with a core committed to universal access, user-centered design, and applications that benefit individuals and communities.
+This can apply to information in virtual spaces, such as online communities, social networks, the World Wide Web, and databases – or physical spaces, such as libraries, museums, and archives.

 The UMD INFO College is a proud member of the iSchools organization and is known for it’s expertise in: